Want our best pricing?

 push back rack

-Pushback racks provide high density pallet storage while also incorporate a LIFO (last-in, first-out) rotation.
+Pushback racks provide high-density pallet storage while also incorporating a LIFO (last-in, first-out) rotation.
 Pallets are placed on a cart in a storage bay.
 When a picker places another pallet, the first one "pushes back" deeper into the system.

 pallet flow rack